 Pirate Week Activities for Preschoolers Featuring How I Became a Pirate

 On the 19th September, it is Annual Talk Like a Pirate day so this week for our Virtual Book Club for Kids we have decided to have fun with the theme of pirates.
 It’s such a fun theme to explore with your preschoolers so “Ahoy me mateys!”
-Let’s have fun this week with our 5 Fantastic Pirate Activities and pick up our featured book “How I became a Pirate” by Melinda Long or one of our other suggestions for our Pirate Week for Preschoolers.
+Let’s have fun this week with our 5 Fantastic Pirate Activities and pick up our featured book “How I became a Pirate” by Melinda Long or one of our Pirate Books for Kids for our Pirate Week for Preschoolers.

 Virtual Book Club for Kids Featured Book How I Became a Pirate by Melinda Long